Embed Code

 Social Share

 Frostbite, a term steeped in history, originally described the chilling effects of extreme cold on human skin.
 Derived from the Old English “forstbiten,” it paints a vivid picture of frost’s relentless grip.
 Over time, the meaning of Frostbite has expanded beyond its icy origins.
 In the cannabis lexicon, Frostbite is a strain that stands out for its crystalline, #1excludeGlossary trichomes that blanket the buds, giving it an appearance as if kissed by winter itself.
-This strain is renowned for its robust THC levels and invigorating effects, making it a #2excludeGlossary choice for those in the cannabis community who crave a potent and memorable experience.
+This strain is renowned for its robust THC levels and invigorating effects, making it a sought-after choice for those in the cannabis community who crave a potent and memorable experience.
 As the cannabis industry evolves, Frostbite has become a symbol of excellence and potency, capturing the attention of enthusiasts who prioritize quality and innovation.
 [Source: Oxford English Dictionary, Cannabis Now]

 Edit Wiki Term